MaartenGr/KeyBERT/docs/guides/quickstart.md

  ('learning function', 0.5850)]
 ```

-We can highlight the keywords in the document by simply setting `hightlight`:
+We can highlight the keywords in the document by simply setting `highlight`:

 ```python
 keywords = kw_model.extract_keywords(doc, highlight=True)